Smriti04501/DATADEN/README.md

 This web application has been developed as a submission for the month long mentorship program, **Microsoft Engage'22**.

+## Deployed website link:

+Link to the deployed website: https://share.streamlit.io/smriti04501/dataden/main/app.py **(Note that this is the new link and the previous link (link given in the form) is not working due to authentication issues.)**

 ## Features of the app:

 - **Easy importation and exploration** of massive data (upto 200 MB csv files).